jrmronquillo/handlers_lib/README.md

 # handlers_lib

 Description:
-Python Functions built to help in the connection of various devices and API's that help a python script communicate with those devices.
-These functions were originally built so that a web interface could connect to those devices and control them.
+Python Functions built to help in the connection and communication of various devices.
+These functions were originally built so that a web interface could connect to those devices and a user can user that web interface to control them.

 * ## Installation